 Tips for Decorating Your Dorm Room

 Determine what colors you’re going to use.
-There are so many decoration sites and stores for dorms, the easiest way to start is narrowing down the color scheme.
+There are so many decoration sites and stores for dorms, so the easiest way to start is narrowing down the color scheme.
 Typically, your towels, bedding, rug and curtains should be cohesive.
-Are you a fan of neutrals, or would you rather have a pop of flair?
+Are you a fan of neutrals, or would you rather have a pop of color?
 If you shop consistently at one store, chances are you can find items in matching colors.
-For students on a budget, check for coupons in the mail or Sunday paper.
+For students on a budget, check for coupons in the mail, online or the Sunday paper.

 The key to dorm space is creating more of it.
 Bed risers are relatively cheap and some come with an additional outlet or USB port (always necessary in dorm rooms).
 Making your bed a little bit higher can add extra space for storage or seating under the bed.